woarewe/fun-ruby/README.md

 ### Library structure

 1) All the implemented modules are located under `lib/fun_ruby/modules`.
-Most of the modules have the names that correspondent Ruby Core classes/modules have.
+Most of the modules have the names matching correspondent Ruby Core classes/modules.
-So, if you are looking for the entry point of `Array` you will find it at `lib/fun_ruby/modules/array.rb`
+For example, if you are looking for the entry point of `Array` you will find it at `lib/fun_ruby/modules/array.rb`

 2) A module entry point file contains only the module definition and